kharbanda-vansh/ThirdYearProject/README.md

 ## This is the repository for third year project of Vansh
-## Title of the projet -  Improving search for the TESS Portal
+## Title of the project -  Improving search for the TESS Portal

 ## Work Plan:
 The Complete project is divided into two main parts: